Champions Cup team news: Calvin Nash to make Euro debut as academy duo named on bench

 Replacements: Sam Parry, Darryl Marfo, Gheorghe Gajion, Lloyd Ashley, Olly Cracknell, Sam Cross, Reuben Morgan-Williams, Cai Evans.

-James Ryan returns from injury to start for Leinster as they bid to seal top seeding against Benetton on Saturday.
+James Ryan is back to boost Leinster's chances of a home Champions Cup quarter-final, as one of a handful of changes to Leo Cullen's starting XV to play Benetton on Saturday.

-Ryan has recovered from a calf injury to replace Scott Fardy in one of four changes to Leo Cullen's side.
+Ryan, Seán Cronin, Andrew Porter, and Caelan Doris are among the four changes to the pack, with James Tracy, Tadhg Furlong and Rhys Ruddock on the bench, while Scott Fardy misses out entirely.

-The other three are also in the forwards, with Seán Cronin, Andrew Porter, and Caelan Doris in for James Tracy, Tadhg Furlong, and Rhys Ruddock, who are all named on the bench.
+There's no change in the backline, with Dave Kearney given another chance to impress after being named in Andy Farrell's new look Ireland Six Nations squad earlier this week, with brother Rob on the bench, after being dropped from Farrell's setup.

-The backline is unchanged with Luke McGrath captaining Leinster in Europe for the first time alongside out-half Ross Byrne.
+Scrum-half Luke McGrath captains the side in Europe for the first time ever, on his 121st cap, while Max Deegan (60) and Josh van der Flier (80) reach their own cap landmarks.

 Benetton: Jayden Hayward, Angelo Esposito, Luca Morisi, Marco Zanon, Monty Ioane, Ian Keatley, Tito Tebaldi, Federico Zani, Hame Faiva, Simone Ferrari, Alessandro Zanni, Eli Snyman, Marco Barbini (c), Braam Steyn, Toa Halafihi.